marcusmcb/twitch-chat-bot/README.md

 Commands with additional logic/helpers or API-based responses can each be found in their own directory.

-Commands are easily modified via the files in the commands directory but are static for the moment (no ability for moderators to add, modify, etc commands).
+Commands are easily modified via the files in the commands directory but are static for the moment.
+No ability for moderators to add, modify, etc commands on the fly, but you could update this script to set command use by viewer level (follower, sub, moderator, etc) which can be parsed from each message event.

 <hr>